 2.5.
 Pursuant to Utah State Rule 37-1, all WCSD volunteers must receive training on unlawful discrimination, workplace harassment, and civil rights prior to beginning their volunteer assignment.
 Training must be documented on Form 544 - Volunteer Orientation and Agreement, and signed off by both the employee and the individual providing the training.

 2.6.
 Failure to follow direction of a supervisor or to follow applicable laws, rules, and District policies may warrant termination of volunteer services.
 Schools are not required to utilize volunteer services, and the opportunity to volunteer may be denied for any reason at the sole discretion of school administration.
 Volunteers must not be utilized where their presence is considered disruptive to the educational environment of the school.

 3.1.1.
 Volunteer: Has the meaning given that term in Utah Code 67-20-2(3).

 3.1.2.
 Approval of volunteer: A volunteer may not donate any service to any school unless the volunteer's services are approved by the principal of that school or designee using District Form 544, in accordance with Utah Code Section 67-20-4.

 3.2.
-All persons interested in providing volunteer services must complete the Volunteer Information Sheet and sign the Volunteer agreement.
+All persons interested in providing volunteer services must complete Form 544 - Volunteer Orientation and Agreement.

 3.3.
-The school Administrator or designee must authorize and sign the volunteer agreement.
+The school administrator or designee must authorize and sign Form 544 - Volunteer Orientation and Agreement.

 3.4.
 The assigned school will be responsible for providing all volunteers with information regarding assignment, safety, privacy, security, school policies, and accessible areas in school.